lisandrofernando/WebdriverIO-Cucumber/README.md

-To run this repo run: npm run wdio
+To run this repo run: npm run test:wdio